 Loulwa Khoury is a New York based film editor, filmmaker, born and raised in Beirut.

-She edited her first award-nominated feature documentary Paradise Without People (2019), Dusty and Stones (2022), Traces of Home and the Title IX ESPN short documentary Let Noor Run (2022).
+She edited award-winning feature documentaries Paradise Without People (2019) and Dusty and Stones (2022), Traces of Home, Joy Dancer and the Title IX ESPN short documentary Let Noor Run (2022).
 She has also been directing her first feature documentary, We Never Left.
 Her other work includes award-winning documentaries Some Kind of Heaven (2020), An Act Of Worship (2022), City of Ghosts (2017), It Will Be Chaos (2018), White Sauce Hot Sauce (2018), The Joneses (2016) and Look At Us Now, Mother (2015).
-She was one of the mentees of the Karen Schmeer Editing Fellowship Diversity Program of the year 2019-2020, a fellow in the Sundance Co//ab Art of Editing Fellowship 2020, and part of the first DOC NYC x VC Storytelling Incubator cohort.
+She was one of the fellows of the Karen Schmeer Editing Fellowship 2019-2020, a fellow in the Sundance Co//ab Art of Editing Fellowship 2020, and part of the first DOC NYC x VC Storytelling Incubator cohort, she also won a Creative Power Award.

 Fluent in Arabic, French and English she has worked on a variety of projects, but has mostly been interested in documentaries related to social issues, trying to make a difference in the world by raising awareness through film.